28th February 2014

 In Other News...

-The team were pleased to welcome a tutor from Derby College to the office on Tuesday as part of the apprenticeship scheme which has seen two young people join Shepherd PR this summer.
+The team were pleased to welcome a tutor from Derby College to the office on Monday as part of the apprenticeship scheme which has seen two young people join Shepherd PR.